 You can also get a small, large and extra large at those places, but at Starbucks?
 You can get a Trenta® Venti® (notice how those are registered trademark symbols?
 I wonder why?)
 Grande, Tall and Short.
 It costs twice as much for a coffee at Starbucks yet people (possibly even you) flock to the place even though they are fundamentally selling the same product as Dunkin’ Donuts or Tim Hortons.
 A coffee is a coffee, you say?
 Have a look at the Starbucks menu sometime.
 The place ain’t cheap.
 But it’s a smashing success because unlike Dunkin’ Donuts or Tim Hortons, there is a different perceived value.
 The customer service experience at Starbucks is different too.
 They don’t sell coffee, really.
 They sell perceived value and people happily pay $5 or more for coffee which is half as expensive everywhere else.

 But the place has an image.
 It’s trendy.
 It’s got expensive looking coffee machines that gleam and glitter in the sunlight.
 There’s funky music in the background.
-They don’t have donuts.
-They have high end munchies for you to nibble on with your expensive coffee.
+They don’t have doughnuts.
+They have high-end munchies for you to nibble on with your expensive coffee.

 Owners of contracting companies believe that the cheapest price is the way to get consumers to do business with them.
 They’re wrong.
 People with a plugged toilet or no cooling from their AC just want the problem solved and will pay premium prices to get it solved ASAP.
 Do you offer express service?
 Can you be there in 60 minutes?
 People will pay a premium for someone to get there faster.
 They will pay premium prices if the customer experience is professional and if the technicians don’t look like the slept on a park bench the last three nights in spite of your fancy looking truck.